 You should find the MSS 2389 Papers, ca. 1935-2000, Mathis, Jack.
 Click on the "Details" button for info on the collection.

-(In addition to the Mathis collection, the library is also home to the extensive Republic Pictures Music Archives, as well as various other Hollywood personality and movie archives.)
+(In addition to the Mathis collection, the library is also home to the extensive Republic Pictures Music Archives, as well as various collections of Hollywood personalities, films, etc.)